 To enable system, application, and driver data to be shared with Microsoft, you must configure user computers to send data.
 For information about what diagnostic data Microsoft collects and how that data is used and protected by Microsoft, see the following topics, refer to Frequently asked questions and troubleshooting Windows Analytics, which discusses the issues and provides links to still more detailed information.

-Add Upgrade Readiness to Operations Management Suite
+Add the Upgrade Readiness solution to your Azure subscription